marcosnc08/asp-net-core-docker-example/README.md

 This is a basic example app I made for a Medium post on how to configure Docker for a .NET Core app.

+## About the example app

+The sample app is a book tracker app.
+It let's you keep a list of your books, add new ones and delete the ones you don't have anymore.

+For demo purposes only, I added an in-memory database so I don't need to configure a database.
+Every time you start the app the database will be reseted with some mock data.

 ## Prerequisites

 - .NET Core SDK